There are hundreds of ways to promote a self-published book.

 4. Use the search listing tools Amazon gives you so readers can find your book.

-For most new self-publishing authors, the biggest percentage of your sales income, and book reviews, will initially come from Amazon, especially Kindle ebooks.
+For most new self-publishing authors, the biggest percentage of their sales income and book reviews will initially come from Amazon, especially Kindle ebooks.

-If you want to take advantage of how Amazon can help promote your book, make sure you select and use the best categories and keywords to ensure that your book is discoverable.
+If you want to take advantage of Amazon’s promotion services, make sure you select and use the best categories and keywords to ensure that your book is discoverable.

 To get even more search exposure, you should publish in both paperback and Kindle ebooks, as you can then use more genre categories and search keywords for each version of your book.